3dimaging/A_Real_World_Guide_for_Python_from_0_to_Advanced/README.md

 Active vs. Passive learning

+The framework of Knowledge is more important than the Knowledge itself.

+## step 0: basic setup

+### create an account on https://stackoverflow.com

+    This is a website you will visit everyday.
+This is an important website to ask any question.
+The answers are usually already there.
+    The only thing you need to do is Google your question.

+### create an OneNote or Evernote account.

+    Then have their clippers installed to your web browser.
+If you find your anwser on web, save it by the clippers

+### have a notebook (paper or electronic) to write down what you know and you need to know.

+    At the begining, you may just write down some keywords in your brain. later on, you will write down the knowledge tree to show the connections of the key words to each other.

 ## step 1: get to know Python

 "Everything is an Object." --- Don't be fooled.
 That just means using "." in your code.
 Forget object now.

 ### material to read

 ### the best way to learn python